-The RN-BSN degree program is a 12 month, three consecutive semester program (fall, spring, summer) designed for the Associate Degree prepared licensed RN interested in completing a BSN degree program.
-Students work on-line, asynchronously while accommodating their work schedules.
-MUSC is an academic health science center environment with six (6) colleges on campus: the College of Medicine, College of Graduate Studies, College of Dentistry, College of Pharmacy, and College of Health Professions.
-There are interprofessional academic and extracurricular activities.
+The RN-BSN degree program is a fully online, 12-month, three consecutive semester program (fall, spring, summer) designed for the Associate Degree or Diploma prepared licensed Registered Nurse.
+Students join a cohort of learners in an asynchronous online environment designed specifically for the working adult.
+As a MUSC student, you wil! l benefit from the academic excellence we offer as an academic health science center with six (6) colleges: the College of Medicine, College of Graduate Studies, College of Dentistry, College of Pharmacy, and College of Health Professions.
+Your BSN journey will include exciting and innovative inter/intraprofessional opportunities.

-Courses are 5 weeks in length for didactic courses and 13-15 weeks in length for clinical courses.
+Courses are 5 weeks in length for didactic courses, except for the Research course as we spend time building knowledge and skills needed for your new BSN role.
+The evidence-based practice and clinical courses are 13-15 weeks in length and are not standard nursing clinical courses as the program focuses on building your project through the semesters, and new knowledge in areas you identify as a student.
 There is one clinical course each semester with a focus on the following: gerontology, community/public health, and leadership.
 The clinical hours consist of a project that may include either virtual or live work.
-The program focuses on the knowledge, skills and values deemed essential for professional nursing practice with a specific focus on leadership, care coordination and communication skills in today’s multifaceted health care system.
+The program ! focuses on the knowledge, skills and values deemed essential for professional nursing practice with a specific focus on leadership, care coordination, evidence-based practice, and communication skills in today's multifaceted health care system.
 60 semester hours of prerequisites must be completed prior to entering the program, taken at an accredited school, and meet the minimum course requirements.

 The College of Nursing RN-BSN program admits one cohort annually beginning fall semester.
 The deadline for completed Fall 2018 applications is June 30, 2018.